 Since all HR professionals work with humans, empathy is one of the essential skills (HR).
 But this becomes even more crucial for managers leading the team.

 2. Emotional Intelligence & Understanding When Things Go Wrong or Right

 Although somewhat related to the previous ability, having strong emotional intelligence is more than proper communication with employees.
 According to a study, managers and employers with strong emotional intelligence tend to have better leadership skills that yield better financial and productive results.

 Uncertain times require laser-sharp decision-making and professional management skills.
 This means that it’s important to have the skill to recognize positive moments, the same as the negative.

 When the employee morale is low, acknowledging even the slightest positive bump becomes a vital skill in the leader’s arsenal.

-Managers already have countless tasks to deal with, including securing sensitive information, managing HR software, and act as the communication bridge between the workforce and organization or business higher-ups.
-But it's a key part of the job to develop and maintain a productive workplace.
+Managers already have countless tasks to deal with, including securing sensitive information, managing HR software, and acting as the communication bridge between the workforce and organization or business higher-ups.
+But it’s a key part of the job to develop and maintain a productive workplace.

 HR professionals need to not only manage their productivity but the efficiency of their employees as well—that’s where emotional intelligence takes a pivotal part alongside other HR skills.